Transition probability and total crossing events in the multi-species asymmetric exclusion process: Introduction

 In \cite{ChenGW,Kuan_2018,Kuan_2021} methods have been developed to construct multi-species duality functionals, and many other algebraic properties and connections to non-symmetric Macdonald polynomials and partition functions are discussed in \cite{borodin_coloured_2018}.
+Dualities for the multi-species ASEP are also derived in \cite{Belitsky_Self_2018}.
 More recently the transition probability and limit laws have been discussed in two-species models with a small number of particles of a second type \cite{tracy2013asymmetric,kuan2019probability,lee2018exact,FNG2019,Nejjar2019}.
 The fluctuation exponent of $n$-ASEP was addressed in finite size scaling of the gap of its generator \cite{arita2009spectrum}, and the Bethe ansatz for the 2-ASEP with open boundaries was considered in \cite{Zhang_2019}.
 To our knowledge, full explicit limiting distributions for multi-species models have only been derived recently for the two-species Arndt-Heinzl-Rittenberg (AHR) model \cite{chen_exact_2018,chen_exact_2019,chen_exact_2021}, or in cases where there is a relation to a single species model such as shift colour-position symmetry \cite{borodin2019colorposition,borodin2020shiftinvariance} and the coalescing random walk \cite{kuan_determinantal_2020}.

 In this paper we give explicit multiple integral expressions for the transition probability of the two-species asymmetric exclusion process with arbitrary number of particles of type 1 and type 2, which has an underlying $U_q(\widehat{\mathfrak{sl}}_3)$ symmetry, as well as a representation of the general $r$-ASEP transition probability as a partition function.
 We furthermore give multiple integral expressions with factorized kernels for certain total crossing probabilities.
 Our approache is two-fold.
 We first solve the master equation for the $2$-TASEP using the nested Bethe ansatz, which is a traditional approach to analyse higher rank solvable lattice models \cite{YY1966}.
 A second approach makes use of a general spin high rank solution of the Yang-Baxter equation \cite{Bosnjak_2016,Garbali2017,borodin_coloured_2018} from which it is possible to express the transition probability for the $n$-ASEP as a partition function, in the spirit of the general Macdonald stochastic processes setup \cite{BC2014}.